-Step Command Purpose 1. configure terminal Enter global configuration mode.
-2. interface interface-id Enter interface configuration mode, and specify the interface to be enabled for UDLD.
+Command Purpose Step 1 configure terminal Enter global configuration mode.
+Step 2 · · Specify the interface to be enabled for UDLD, and enter interface configuration mode.

-Step Command Purpose 3. udld {aggressive enable} Specify the UDLD mode of operation: aggressive-Enables UDLD in aggressive mode on the specified interface.
-For details on the usage guidelines for the aggressive mode, refer to the command reference for this release. enable-Enables UDLD in normal mode on the specified interface.
+Command Purpose Step 3 udld port [aggressive] Specify the UDLD mode of operation: • (Optional) aggressive - Enables UDLD in aggressive mode on the specified interface.
 UDLD is disabled by default.
-4. end Return to privileged EXEC mode.
-5. show udld interface-id Verify your entries.
-6. copy running-config startup- config (Optional) Save your entries in the configuration file.
+If you do not enter the aggressive keyword, the switch enables UDLD in normal mode.
+On a fiber-optic interface, this command overrides the udld enable global configuration command setting.
+For more information about aggressive and normal modes, see the "Modes of Operation" section on page 17-1.
+Step 4 end Return to privileged EXEC mode.
+Step 5 show udld interface-id Verify your entries.
+Step 6 copy running-config startup-config (Optional) Save your entries in the configuration file.

-To disable UDLD on an interface, use the no udld enable interface configuration command.
+To disable UDLD on a non-fiber-optic interface, use the no udld port interface configuration command.